-Students who become ill or injured during the school day are sent to the front office where GALS offers limited nursing services to its students.
+Students who become ill or injured during the school day are sent to the front office/nurses office where GALS offers limited nursing services to its students.
+Our nurse is available Monday and Friday during the week.
+Front Office staff are trained in first aid and medication for all other times.
 Parents/guardians are notified, by telephone or note, if a student:

-- Has an elevated temperature. - Has visited the office for illness or injury more than once in a day.

-- Is injured and needs medical attention. - Receives non-routine treatment (routine treatment includes administration of a band-aid, distribution of water, rest, ice, etc.). - Has a condition which the office and/or nursing staff feels warrants notification.
+- Has an elevated temperature. - Has visited the office for illness or injury more than once in a day. - Is injured and needs medical attention. - Receives non-routine treatment (routine treatment includes administration of a band-aid, distribution of water, rest, ice, etc.). - Has a condition which the office and/or nursing staff believes warrants notification.

 If a student is injured or ill and requires immediate medical attention, 911 will be called.
 Please help keep GALS informed by providing the school office with updated contact information and an emergency phone number for your family.
-Your child must be picked up within 30 minutes of your receiving a call from the school, as there is no place at school to truly isolate ill students.
+These are collected through the DPS registration process annually.
+Your child must be picked up within 30 minutes of your receiving a call from the school GALS does have an isolation room for students with Covid 19 symptoms.

-Do not send medications, including over the counter drugs such as Tylenol, herbal remedies, vitamins, or prescription medication with children in backpacks or to your child's teacher.
-The teachers may not dispense medication.
 The only staff able to administer medications of any kind to a student are the school nurse (who is at GALS two times per week,) or trained front office staff.
 Therefore, a parent must deliver all medications to the front office personally with the following: